 Is PureVPN Compatible with All of My Devices?

-Also, every plan offers protection for 5 devices simultaneously, and there are apps for Linux, Windows, Mac, Android, iOS, and Chrome, enabling you to protect all of your devices for a single subscription price.
+Every PureVPN plan offers protection for 5 devices simultaneously, and there are apps for Linux, Windows, Mac, Android, iOS, and Chrome, enabling you to protect multiple devices for a single subscription price.
 There is software for streaming devices, gaming consoles, and routers too, including Android TV, Amazon Fire TV Stick, and Kodi systems.